Investor Guidance on Integrating Children’s Rights into Investment Decision Making

 Sustainalytics in collaboration with UNICEF, The United Nations Children’s Fund, has published a new report titled, Investor Guidance on Integrating Children’s Rights into Investment Decision-Making.
 The guidance offers investors a practical toolkit on how to incorporate children’s rights into investment analysis and engagement activities.

-To learn more about the steps investors can take to incorporate children’s rights into their policies, decision-making and engagement practices, please join our webinar on Thursday, October 3 at 9:00 am EDT/3:00 pm CEST.
-Click here to register.
+To learn more about the steps investors can take to incorporate children’s rights into their policies, decision-making and engagement practices, please watch the replay of our webinar with UNICEF and Achmea Investments.

 Excerpt from the report

 Investors can play a potentially immense role in shaping and influencing corporate actions related to children’s rights.
 In an investor landscape of proliferating human rights and sustainability initiatives, however, children have little prominence on the agenda.
 Apart from their concern regarding child labour, investors’ attention to children’s rights issues remains low; GES surveys conducted in cooperation with the Global Child Forum indicate limited integration of children’s rights into investment processes.
 While few would admit to knowingly neglecting this stakeholder group, investors’ human rights policies and other due diligence rarely reflect the special considerations surrounding children.
 Indeed, the status quo approach may not sufficiently identify, let alone mitigate, the related business risks to children, and the failure to manage such risks or to identify child-related opportunities can have material consequences for companies and investments alike.